Last updated on October 31, 2022 by Wandering our World

 Getting to both cities will likely require renting a car and visitors should be prepared for a short road trip after leaving the airport.
 Located 120 miles from DEN, Beaver Creek is an approximately 2 hour and 20 minute drive.
 One the other hand, Breckenridge is only 90 miles or one and a half hours, making it the closer option.

-Beaver Creek vs Breckenridge: Our Final Thoughts
+Beaver Creek vs Breckenridge: Which Is Better?

 For skiers and snowboarders looking for the perfect Colorado getaway, both Beaver Creek and Breckenridge offer gorgeous mountain views, unbeatable skiing opportunities, and plenty of activities for the whole family.